-As a lead-up to the establishment of SCA and to transform the field, HCCN released in 2016 evidence-based quality indicators and evidence-based scope of practice.
+As a lead-up to the establishment of SCA and to transform the field, HCCN released in 2016 and revised in 2021 evidence-based quality indicators and evidence-based scope of practice.

 SCA was launched on Monday, April 11, 2016 during the annual Caring for the Human Spirit Conference in San Diego, CA. Within one-year, SCA quickly grew to a membership of over 1,300 professionals.

 Click here to watch the video of the SCA Announcement by SCA’s President & CEO.

 Click here to read "SCA: Myth vs. Fact" - published February 2020.

 SCA Addresses Crucial Needs Raised by Thought Leaders